Stocks move lower, putting long winning streak in jeopardy

-Stocks moved lower in morning trading on Wall Street Tuesday, putting an extended winning streak for the market in jeopardy.
+Stocks moved lower in midday trading on Wall Street Tuesday, putting an extended winning streak for the market in jeopardy.

 Losses for a mix of technology companies and companies that rely on direct consumer spending outweighed gains elsewhere.